Hoodini231/tictactoes/README.md

 - **Backend**: Node.js with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) - enables real-time, bidirectional communication.
 - **Database**: [MongoDB](https://www.mongodb.com/) - to manage game data, user accounts, and game history.
 - **Deployment**: Leveraged Vercel to host front-end serverless deployment and Render for backend web service deployment.
+- **[NOTE]**: If api calls to render are pending for a long time this is due to the deployment being spundown due to inactivity give it some time and try again after some time after the first call to 'wake it up'
 ---
 ## Assumptions
 - Users won't spam squares and produce a long audio queue for indicating which square is in focus.